 The European Platform of Regulatory Authorities (hereafter referred to as the EPRA) was set up in April 1995 in Malta.

-These statutes are established between:
+These Statutes are established between:

 EPRA members hereafter referred to individually as “a Member” or collectively as "Members".

 It is agreed that:

 §1 The EPRA is an independent platform of regulatory authorities whose primary function is to be:

 The EPRA is guided by its strategy and its vision, mission and values principles which drive its activities.

 §2 The remit of the EPRA shall exclude the making of common declarations and the pursuit of national goals.